 If you’re a sole-trader or in a partnership, you can calculate your business expenses for vehicles, working from home and living on your business premises with HMRC’s simplified expenses tool.
 Alternatively, you can calculate your expenses by working out the actual costs.
 To see which option best suits your business, try the simplified expenses checker.

-Beware the Wining & Dining.
+Beware of Wining & Dining.

 Generally, entertaining, food and drink expenses cannot be claimed as a legitimate expense.
 Neither can clothing which is not essential for your work, such as a new suit.
 Check what you can and can’t claim for.